 All text published on Strife’s website will be under a Creative Commons license, whereby work can be quoted or reproduced elsewhere as long as it is properly attributed and linked back to Strife, and as long as it is not reproduced for commercial use.
 (For details on CC licensing, see brief summary and Legal Code.).
 Unless otherwise informed, we assume that submitted articles are offered for exclusive publication in Strife and that no piece accepted for publication will be published elsewhere simultaneously in any form without our knowledge.

-Book reviews for the blog should normally be under 800 words.
+Book reviews for the blog should normally be under 1,400 words.
+Book reviews should only be submitted for books published within the last year.
 In most cases, longer book reviews will be considered for publication in the Journal.
 In special cases, like review requests by publishers or editorial review suggestions, the permitted length of book reviews might be extended.